 An overview of the current Course and Module Validations Timeline can be found here.

-- Programme closures and temporary suspension of recruitment.
+- Course closures and temporary suspension of recruitment.

-The following changes need to be forwarded for noting by the Academic Portfolio and Partnerships Committee (APPC):
+The following changes need to be forwarded to AQPO for noting by the Curriculum Development Committee (CDC):

 DEADLINES FOR AMENDMENTS TO COURSES (PROGRAMMES) AND MODULES (COURSE UNITS)